Lat

 to a new base portion.
 Several contemporary graves, including the

-graves of the Anglican martyrs are located in front of the cross.
+graves of the Anglican martyrs are located at the base of the cross.

 St. Raphael's